-The Diameter base protocol [DIAMBASE] requires that each Diameter implementation use underlying security; i.e., IPsec or TLS.
-These mechanisms are believed to provide sufficient protection under the normal Internet threat model; that is, assuming that the authorized nodes engaging in the protocol have not been compromised, but that the attacker has complete control over the communication channels between them.
-This includes eavesdropping, message modification, insertion, and man-in-the-middle and replay attacks.
-Note also that this application includes a mechanism for application layer replay protection by means of the Session-Id from [DIAMBASE] and CC-Request-Number, which is specified in this document.
-The Diameter credit-control application is often used within one domain, and there may be a single hop between the peers.
-In these environments, the use of TLS or IPsec is sufficient.
-The details of TLS and IPsec related security considerations are discussed in the [DIAMBASE].
+This application includes a mechanism for application-layer replay protection by means of (1) the Session-Id AVP as specified in [RFC6733] and (2) the CC-Request-Number AVP, which is specified in this document.
+The Diameter Credit-Control application is often used within one domain, and there may be a single hop between the peers.
+In these environments, the use of TLS/TCP, DTLS/SCTP (Datagram Transport Layer Security / Stream Control Transmission Protocol), or IPsec is sufficient.
+The details of security considerations related to TLS/TCP, DTLS/SCTP, and IPsec are discussed in [RFC6733].

-Because this application handles monetary transactions (directly or indirectly), it increases the interest for various security attacks.
+Because this application handles monetary transactions (directly or indirectly), it increases interest in various security attacks.
 Therefore, all parties communicating with each other MUST be authenticated, including, for instance, TLS client-side authentication.
-In addition, authorization of the client SHOULD be emphasized; i.e., that the client is allowed to perform creditcontrol for a certain user.
-The specific means of authorization are outside of the scope of this specification but can be, for instance, manual configuration.
+In addition, authorization of the client SHOULD be emphasized, i.e., that the client is allowed to perform credit-control for a certain user.
+The specific means of authorization are outside the scope of this specification but can be, for instance, manual configuration.

 Another kind of threat is malicious modification, injection, or deletion of AVPs or complete credit-control messages.
-The creditcontrol messages contain sensitive billing related information (such as subscription Id, granted units, used units, cost information) whose malicious modification can have financial consequences.
+The credit-control messages contain sensitive billing-related information (such as subscription identifiers, granted units, used units, or cost information) whose malicious modification can have financial consequences.
 Sometimes simply delaying the credit-control messages can cause disturbances in the credit-control client or server.

-Even without any modification to the messages, an adversary can invite a security threat by eavesdropping, as the transactions contain private information about the user.
-Also, by monitoring the credit-control messages one can collect information about the credit-control server's billing models and business relationships.
+Even without any modifications to the messages, an adversary that can eavesdrop on transactions can obtain privacy-sensitive information.
+Also, by monitoring the credit-control messages, one can collect information about the credit-control server's billing models and business relationships.

-When third-party relays or proxy are involved, the hop-by-hop security does not necessarily provide sufficient protection for Diameter user session.
-In some cases, it may be inappropriate to send Diameter messages, such as CCR and CCA, containing sensitive AVPs via untrusted Diameter proxy agents, as there are no assurances that third-party proxies will not modify the credit-control commands or AVP values.
+When third-party relays or proxies are involved, hop-by-hop security does not necessarily provide sufficient protection for Diameter user sessions.
+In some cases, it may be inappropriate to send Diameter messages, such as CCR messages and CCA messages, containing sensitive AVPs via untrusted Diameter proxy agents, as there are no assurances that third-party proxies will not modify the credit-control commands or AVP values.